apache/openwhisk/tools/admin/README-NEXT.md

 # set limits on allowedKinds
 $ wskadmin-next limits set --allowedKinds nodejs:6 python space1
 Limits successfully set for "space1"

+# set limits to disable saving of activations in activationstore
+$ wskadmin-next limits set space1 --storeActivations false Limits successfully set for "space1"
 ```

 Note that limits apply to a namespace and will survive even if all users that share a namespace are deleted.
 You must manually delete them.